Obama, at prayer event, calls Dalai Lama 'good friend'

 | WASHINGTON

-WASHINGTON U.S. President Barack Obama warmly acknowledged the Dalai Lama on Thursday but did not meet him directly at a religious event in Washington closely watched by China, which has warned against any exchange with Tibet's exiled spiritual leader.
+WASHINGTON U.S. President Barack Obama warmly acknowledged the Dalai Lama but did not meet directly with him at a religious event in Washington closely watched by Beijing, which has warned against any exchange with Tibet's exiled spiritual leader.

-Obama and the Dalai Lama were both at an annual prayer breakfast where Obama spoke about the importance of religious freedom.

-Obama greeted the Buddhist monk with a bow-like gesture and called him "a good friend" and "a powerful example of what it means to practice compassion and who inspires us to speak up for the freedom and dignity of all human beings."
+Obama, who greeted the Buddhist monk with a bow-like gesture, called him "a good friend" and "a powerful example of what it means to practice compassion and who inspires us to speak up for the freedom and dignity of all human beings."

 Obama nodded and smiled at the Dalai Lama, waving after clasping his hands to greet the spiritual leader as the event began.
 Organizers also recognized the monk, prompting applause.

+The Dalai Lama fled to India after a failed uprising against Chinese rule in 1959 and has infuriated Beijing, which denounces him as a dangerous "splittist" seeking to establish an independent Tibet.
+He has said he simply wants autonomy for Tibet and does not advocate violence.

-Obama and the Dalai Lama are both Nobel Peace Prize laureates and have met three times, most recently in February 2014.
+Obama and the spiritual leader are both Nobel Peace Prize laureates and have met previously three times, most recently in February 2014.

 "We see faith driving us to do right but we also see faith being twisted and distorted, used as a wedge or, worse, sometimes used as a weapon," he said, citing recent attacks in Pakistan and Paris.

-(Reporting by Jeff Mason in Washington, Michael Martina in BEIJING and Ben Blanchard in HONG KONG; Additional reporting by Lisa Lambert; Writing by Susan Heavey; Editing by Bill Trott and Tom Brown, Robert Birsel)
+(Reporting by Jeff Mason in Washington and Ben Blanchard in Beijing; Additional reporting by Lisa Lambert; Writing by Susan Heavey; Editing by Bill Trott and Tom Brown)